-- 31. As part of the Final Revenue Budget Proposals for 2018/19, a savings target of £6.298m was set for the Authority.
-Attached at Appendix 2 is a statement detailing the projected progress against savings targets for 2018/19.
-It is currently projected that there will be a shortfall against the savings target of £724k. - 32.
+- As part of the Final Revenue Budget Proposals for 2018/19, a savings target of £6.298m was set for the Authority.
+Attached at Appendix 2 is a statement detailing the projected progress against savings targets for 2018/19 for this Committee. - 13.
 Each savings target has been given a RAG status.
-Green indicates that it is anticipated that the target will be achieved in full within the year, amber indicates that it is considered that the saving in the year will be within 20% of the target and red indicates that the saving to be achieved in year will be less than 80% of the target. - 33.
+Green indicates that it is anticipated that the target will be achieved in full within the year, amber indicates that it is considered that the saving in the year will be within 20% of the target and red indicates that the saving to be achieved in year will be less than 80% of the target. - 14.
 Neighbourhood and Transport Services There is a savings target this year of £951k however it is currently anticipated that £636k will be achieved leaving a shortfall of £315k to be identified.
-Work is continuing to identify schemes to close this gap however any shortfall at year end will need to be funded from the Neighbourhood Services reserve. - 34.
-Managing Director and Resources As previously stated a Corporate Services saving of £700k has been allocated for 2018/19 however £600k has currently been identified for the year.
-Further work is being undertaken to identify additional savings and this shortfall may reduce by year end.
-It is anticipated that any shortfall at year end can be funded from savings elsewhere in the Directorate. - 35.
-Council Wide It is anticipated that the Commercial Opportunities savings target will have a shortfall of £178k this year.
-Work continues to explore new ways of generating income.
-Sponsorship of the summer events programme has yielded income for the first time with follow-up interest expressed in other opportunities.
-The changes to concessions for bulky item collections is forecast to increase income this year, in addition to the work to increase income within registration services, filming and additional website advertising.
-The Digital Strategy savings target is anticipated to have a £131k shortfall at year end.
-Work is underway to deliver digital projects focusing on customer and employee systems.
-Work to enhance the website and its functionality has commenced in order to shift customers to digital channels.
-Work is underway within the digital employee project to make efficiencies from digital recruitment and DBS management.
+Work is continuing to identify schemes to close this gap however any shortfall at year end will need to be funded from the Neighbourhood Services reserve.